debugger2008/learngit/readme1.txt

-git is a version control system.it is free software.
+git is a distributed version system. it is free software.